 Tableau removes descriptive level details and incorporates them to a much higher visual level.
 It helps to do away with many columns from the daily reports which reduces refresh time or custom SQL query time.
 Clients could work upon data subsets by using a plethora of keyboard shortcuts.

 Features – Microstrategy vs. Tableau

 Word clouds and data bubbles features are quite appealing to the eyes as well.
-It also has
+It also has a

-Microstrategy is the most advanced tool available in the market till date.
+Microstrategy is the most advanced tool available in the market to date.
 It gives the users the ability to access information while being offline and also download big data as per the needs during lean hours of the night.

 Security – Microstrategy vs. Tableau

 The security certification of Microstrategy is pretty straightforward.
-Users have their own credentials with role based permissions.
-Its 3 dimensional security offers multi-layer access control and provides encrypted SSL protocols alongwith PKI certificates.
+Users have their own credentials with role-based permissions.
+Its 3-dimensional security offers multi-layer access control and provides encrypted SSL protocols along with PKI certificates.